monome/druid/README.md

 ```

 - type q (enter) to quit.
-- type h (enter) for a list of commands.
+- type h (enter) for a list of special commands.

-- default input vals are printed on the top line
+- input values are printed on the top line
-- messages from crow are printed instantly (asynchronously)
 - will reconnect to crow after a disconnect / restart
 - scrollable console history